BookMyFoodTruck/bmft-tech-test/README.md

 The Slider and Radio button components have been removed.
 Re-create them from the screenshot, add Storybook stories, and test the form validation.
+You can use any package already in package.json, but not install new ones.

 Bonus points for proposing improvements to the rest of the code.
 When you are done, create a PR with your code.